You have insurance, but do you understand it?

 Trust us when we say that insurance companies won’t stay in business if they’re not making any money!
 Overall, there are two ways that insurance companies make a profit.

 The first way is a business model that relies on taking in more money than they’re paying out.
-They count on correctly guessing what they need to charge and the type and number of claims people will file.
+They count on correctly guessing what they need to charge as well as the type and number of claims people will file.
+If they guess incorrectly (and more money starts to go out than in), they may respond by raising premiums the following year to ensure they have enough.

 The second way is by investing that pool of premiums (i.e. the money in the envelope) so they can earn interest on it.
 This helps ensure that there’s always money available when someone needs it.